systemd/mkosi/mkosi.md

 : If specified, mkosi will run the tool to create the initrd such that a non-generic initrd is created that will only be able to run on the system mkosi is run on.
-Currently mkosi uses dracut for all supported distributions except Clear Linux and this option translates to enabling dracut's hostonly option.
+Currently mkosi uses dracut for all supported distributions and this option translates to enabling dracut's hostonly option.

 `CacheInitrd=`, `--cache-initrd`